This is a guest post by Kate McKenzie of Pounding the Pavement

 The underlying message I hear with some regularity is essentially: “the more/harder you work, the more successful you’ll be in this field.”
 I see some students take that to heart – they work 16 hours a day, never go to happy hour, don’t sleep enough, never take breaks, and lead very productive but unhappy lives.

 I can’t be that person.
 I can work hard, but working too much means that what I create is strained – it’s lower quality, less interesting, and ultimately bad work.
 When I treat myself well (physically, mentally, and emotionally), I feel better and work better.
 I am more than just my work, and I remind myself of that by engaging in my hobbies, spending time with people I love, and exploring new things.

 Below are some things that have helped me maintain balance in my life – learned by experience, and from my mom, dear friends, professional mentors, books, articles, songs, and lots more.
-I believe these tips can help anyone pursing an online graduate degree, master’s program or conventional university education.
 Not every trick works for everyone, of course, and finding a formula that is successful for YOU is key – one person’s solution to a balanced life may be doing yoga, while another person’s is attending rock concerts.
 Ultimately, you decide what’s best for you, but this is my approach.